wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/winautomation-development-essentials/includes/7-exception-handling.md

 ![launch excel action properties exception handling](..\media\launch-excel-action-properties-exception-handling.png)

 The selected options will take effect when this Action encounters an Exception.
-To open a file in a different path, we will have to create a new Function which does exactly that:
+To open a file in a different path, we will have to create a new Function that does exactly that:

 ![alternative path function](..\media\alternative-path-function.png)